-The KPP also states that this will be carried out with a 10 knot wind over deck (WOD), at sea level (funnily enough!) and in a ‘tropical day’ to allay some of those East of Suez scaremongers.
+The KPP also states that this will be carried out with a 10-knot wind over the deck (WOD), at sea level (funnily enough!) and on a ‘tropical day’ to allay some of those East of Suez scaremongers.

 The standard payload whilst performing the stated KPP mission radius for the F35C is also enough fuel for the mission and 2 AMRAAM but instead of a pair of 1,000lb JDAM’s, a pair of 2,000lb JDAM’s.

 CVF has a deck length of nearly 275m.

 I am not sure what the maximum payload for short take-off is; it would be dependent on many factors, but CVF has some room to spare moving up from the KPP distance and of course, a ski jump.

 The maximum weapon load for the F35C is 8,160kg and for the F35B, 6,800kg.

 Targeting pods and defensive systems are often carried externally and would eat into this payload but with the F35, most of these are integral to the design so the useable weapon load is high.

 Again, the F35C is the clear winner.

 But (you knew there was going to be a but)

 6,800kg is thirty Paveway IV’s or over 130 Dual Mode Brimstone (not including pylons)